 Design: Digital watch

 Sporting a typical stainless steel sleek look, the MTGM900DA uses the standard utilitarian form of a typical stainless steel watch to pack a lot of technology.
-It is perfectly understandable to look at the resin face and stainless steel casing of this unit as fairly generic for the any type of metal watch.
+It is perfectly understandable to look at the resin face and stainless steel casing of this unit as fairly generic for any type of metal watch.
 What makes this digital watch truly stand out is its timekeeping and calibration technology, not its form.
 Keep this in mind when considering this model.
 It is too easy to brush it off without digging deeper into its technology offering.
 Put it this way, people considering this watch should put secondary emphasis on its design.
 Their primary focus should be on the amount technology this watch brings to the table.

 Movement Type: Quartz – Digital

 Since this watch is a digital watch, it is powered by quartz technology.
 Considering the fact that this G-Shock model is positioned for accuracy, its movement type should not be its primary selling consideration and value.
-Still, if you are looking for a low priced watch, you can rest assured you’ll get a good value from the pairing of Japanese technology and quartz movement encased in this Casio timepiece
+Still, if you are looking for a low priced watch, you can rest assured you’ll get a good value from the pairing of Japanese technology and quartz movement encased in this Casio timepiece.

-Special Features: World time accuracy and synchronization
+Special Features: World time accuracy

 This watch’s main value stems from its ability to be always right.
-That’s right-you don’t have to ask around for the time when tuning your watch.
+That’s right you don’t have to ask around for the time when tuning your watch.
 It uses satellite signals to pick up the right time regardless of where in the world you are.
 Now, that’s accuracy!
 As mentioned above, this watch’s main selling point is not its looks or most other factors you’d normally focus on when considering other types of watches.
 The name of the game, as far as this Casio model is concerned, is accuracy.

 Thanks to its timekeeping technology, people looking for US, UK, Germany, Japan, and China times can be assured of solid calibration.
 In fact, this watch’s atomic timekeeping technology is so on point that it is able to receive time calibration radio signals up to 5 times per day.
 If you are sick and tired of having to inconvenience others by asking them for the time, you might want to seriously consider this Casio model.

 The MTGM900DA G-Shock uses different signals depending on the country you’re in.
 There are different signals for Germany, US, UK, China, and Japan.
-However, when it comes frequency, they are more standard: US watches pick up 6060kHz, UK units use 60kHz, Germany-based watches pick up 77.5kHz, Japanese watches use 40/60kHz, and units sold in China use BPC 68.5kHz.
+However, when it comes frequency, they are more standard: the US watches pick up 6060kHz, UK units use 60kHz, Germany-based watches pick up 77.5kHz, Japanese watches use 40/60kHz, and units sold in China use BPC 68.5kHz.

 Rounding out this tremendously accurate time synchronization and calibration technology is this model’s use of solar power to keep everything humming along.
 This is a powerful feature because one would normally expect this type of watch to use batteries.
 Solar reliance ensures that with this timepiece strapped to your wrist, you don’t have to worry about not making a meeting on time.

 When it comes to raw, powerful pinpoint accuracy, you can’t get more serious (for its price point) than the MTGM900DA G-Shock.
-Indeed, this model reminds us of how the Japanese came to dominate and continue to dominate key watch sub-niches: a rare combination of low pricing, high technology, high quality manufacturing, and reliability.
+Indeed, this model reminds us of how the Japanese came to dominate and continue to dominate key watch sub-niches: a rare combination of low pricing, high technology, high-quality manufacturing, and reliability.